ThomasBurleson/angularjs-gsTimelines/docs/dsl/README.md

     .to( info_cnt,    1.0, { opacity:1 },            "fullWdith+=0.6");
 ```

-We can this express the same API and transitions as an HTML DSL (see the full version contained in [Full Koda DSL](koda_timelines.xml)):
+We can this express the same API and transitions as an HTML-based DSL (see the full version contained in [Full Koda DSL](koda_timelines.xml)):

 ```xml